-The Company has remained faithful to its underwriting philosophy of writing business that meets our return on equity (ROE) criteria whilst taking advantage of opportunities that emerged either as a result of improved market conditions or the overall improvement in pricing in certain lines of business.
-The growth of the business compared to 2019 was largely a result of the retention of existing business, and the identification of those new opportunities which met our underwriting and ROE criteria.
+The Company has remained faithful to its underwriting philosophy of writing business that meets our return on equity ("ROE") criteria whilst taking advantage of opportunities that emerged either as a result of improved market conditions or the overall improvement in pricing in certain lines of business.
+The growth of the business compared to 2022 was largely a result of i) continued hardening market conditions in certain geographies, particularly property both treaty and facultative, ii) expansion of shares in attractive markets to us and iii) the identification of those new opportunities, including but not limited to some niche opportunities in motor, agriculture and specialty casualty.

-The Company purchases reinsurance on the business it writes to protect it against adverse performance and to efficiently manage capital.
+The Company purchases reinsurance on the business it writes to efficiently manage return on capital with partners that value our origination and underwriting capabilities.
 The Company's external reinsurance purchases are in the form of both excess of loss and quota share agreements.
-In addition, the Company cedes 85% of its net retained premium under a quota share agreement with a related group entity, Arch Reinsurance Ltd. ("ARL"), a Bermuda domiciled company with \$14.4 billion (2019: \$12.4 billion) of capital, comprised of shareholders' equity and debt as at 31 December 2020.
+In addition, the Company cedes 85% of its net retained premium under a quota share agreement with a related group entity, Arch Reinsurance Ltd. ("ARL"), a Bermuda domiciled company with \$19.1 billion (2022: \$14.9 billion) of capital, comprised of shareholders' equity and debt as at 31 December 2023.
 More details about the Company's business and performance can be found in Section A.